 E. Howard & Co.
-Clock.
+Boston.
 Model No. 6 Regulator.
 "Watchman's Bank and Public Office Clock."

 This Number 6 Regulator or the "Figure Eight" form is arguably one of the most attractive antique wall clock forms in today's marketplace.
 This impressive example is the largest of 5 individual sizes that share this distinctive form.
 This case measures 4 feet 10 inches long.
 It is made of black walnut and retains an older finish.
 The condition of which is very good making it a desirable example.
 The front of this case is also a door.
 It is hinged and swings to the right.
 This door is fitted with glass.
 The upper glass is clear and through it, you are able to view the dial.
 The middle tablet or throat glass is decorated in black and gold from the back.
 The center section is left clear so that you can view the motion of the gilt pendulum rod.
 The lower circular tablet is painted in the traditional E. Howard colors of black, red and gold.
 The center of this is also left clear in order to view the brass faced pendulum bob.

 The dial on this clock measures 14 inches in diameter and is in very good original condition.
 It is iron and painted with a heavy coat of paint.
 The hours are indicated with Roman style numerals.
 The subsidiary seconds dial is divided into ten second increments.
 These are labeled in an Arabic format.
 The Company name is signed below the center arbor in block lettering.
 It reads, "E. Howard & Co., / Boston."
 This is an original block signature.
 It has faded over time

 The hands are done in a traditional format for this form having open diamonds out on the ends.